 Published by Minnesota Historical Society Press

 Summary: Grandma doesn’t look like other grandmas.
 She’s tall and bony, and she likes to tuck her pants into her boots and go tramping through the woods.
 She doesn’t bake cookies, but she knows how to grow and can tomatoes and string beans.
 Grandma’s daughter worries about her living alone in the woods, but her granddaughter knows she would be unhappy if she had to live away from the animals and birds that she loves.
-As the two of them lie in the snow out by the pond on a moonlit night, the little girl hopes that she will grow up to be just like Grandma.
-32 pages; grades K-3.
+As the two of them lie in the snow out by the pond on a moonlit night, the little girl hopes that she grows up to be just like Grandma.
+Grades K-3.

 Pros: A beautiful intergenerational story illuminated with lovely illustrations showing Grandma’s cozy cabin and the woods surrounding it.
 This would be a great mentor text for characterization.